niquet/swe-notes/README.md

-# Notes on Software Engineering Inspired by "The Software Engineer's Guidebook"
+# Notes on Software Engineering
-This repository is a collection of my personal notes on various topics in the field of software engineering, mainly based on the topics covered in "The Software Engineer's Guidebook" by Gergely Orosz.
+This repository contains my personal notes on various software engineering related topics.
+The notes are based on 'The Software Engineer's Guidebook' by Gergely Orosz, with additional practical notes on tools, languages, computer science concepts, and other topics.

-The notes are not exhaustive and represent only the depth relevant to me, which I have distilled based on my past experiences and future goals as a software engineer.
-I highly recommend reading this book, whether you're just starting out or a seasoned engineer.
-Visit [https://www.engguidebook.com/](https://www.engguidebook.com/) for more information about the book.
+I recommend reading Gergely Orosz's book, whether you're just starting out or a seasoned engineer.
+You can find the book at [https://www.engguidebook.com/](https://www.engguidebook.com/).
+I also recommend diving deep into software engineering concepts or topics that interest you as quickly as possible.

+## Getting Started
+I have divided my notes into four main categories:
+- Career skills - everything you need to steer your career in the right direction,
+- Soft skills - everything apart from the development tools that you should know,
+- Hard skills - everything around the development tools that will help you become a better software engineer,
+- and computer science and software engineering concepts - theory that you can brush up on.

+### Usage

+### Contribute

+## Career Skills

+## Soft Skills

-## Getting Things Done
+### Getting Things Done
 - Get things done, reliably :left_right_arrow: Good at breaking down work + Realistic in your estimates + Autonomous in unblocking yourself + Delivering quality work

-### Focus on The #1 Priority
+#### Focus on The #1 Priority
 - **Focus on the most important piece of work** :arrow_right: Identify the most important task (your #1 priority) on your list (i.e., _If you could only do one thing this week, what would it be?_)
 - **Always get your #1 priority done** :arrow_right: Always deliver your most important task on time, which may require you to turn down other tasks, skip meetings, and put other things on hold
 - **Learn to say "no"** :arrow_right: If you are at risk of not completing the #1 priority, decline incoming requests to protect your time (e.g., by saying "_Yes, I'd love to help, BUT ..._" or "_Thank you for thinking of me, BUT..._")

-### Unblock Yourself
+#### Unblock Yourself
 - **Unblock yourself** :arrow_right: When you run into blockers like bugs, missing information, or waiting for code reviews, there are two parts to unblocking yourself: knowing when you are blocked and trying different approaches to unblock yourself
 - Rule of thumb: If you cannot make meaningful progress for more than 30 minutes to an hour, admit that you are blocked
 - Different approaches for unblocking yourself: